usnistgov/5gdeploy/oai/README.md

 `--oai-upf-bpf=true` selects BPF datapath in CN5G UPF.
 The default is using the userspace implementation.

+`--oai-gnb-conf` specifies template config file for gNB.
+`--oai-ue-conf` specifies template config file for UE.
+It's advised to use absolute paths for these options.

 ## UPF-VPP status

 Here are some commands to show status of UPF-VPP: